 Conclusion: Crashes are leading cause of injury-related under-five deaths, but not deaths overall

 Road traffic deaths are not the leading cause of death for children under the age of five in South Africa, according to the available data.
-Most children in this age group die from intestinal infectious, such as diarrhoea.
+Most children in this age group die from intestinal infections, such as diarrhoea.

 The only nationally representative study on injury deaths showed that road traffic was the leading cause of injury-related death in children under the age of five.
 Almost a third of non-natural deaths in this age group in 2009 were due to crashes.